benkiefer/ember-cli-gradle-plugin/README.md

 ## Notes
 ---------

-As of version 3.2.0, we no longer support the environment configuration property.
+ - As of version 3.2.0, we no longer support the environment configuration property.
 The build defaults are now the same, but you should switch to using the buildArguments property instead.
+ - As of version 3.3.0, the default test port is now 0.

 ## Requirements
 ---------